iterative/dvc.org/content/docs/command-reference/metrics/add.md

 ## Options

 - `-t <type>`, `--type <type>` - specify a type for the metric file.
 Accepted values are: `json`.
-It will be saved into the corresponding DVC-file, and used by `dvc metrics show` to determine how to handle displaying metrics.
+It will be saved into the corresponding `.dvc` file, and used by `dvc metrics show` to determine how to handle displaying metrics.

 - `-x <path>`, `--xpath <path>` - specify a path within a metric file to get a specific metric value.
 Should be used if the metric file contains multiple numbers and you want to use only one of them.
 Only a single path is allowed.
-  It will be saved into the corresponding DVC-file, and used by `dvc metrics show` and `dvc metrics diff` to determine how to display metrics.
+  It will be saved into the corresponding `.dvc` file, and used by `dvc metrics show` and `dvc metrics diff` to determine how to display metrics.
   The accepted value depends on the metric file type (`--type` option):